| More Mysterious

 What Happened To The Crew Of The Marie

-Celeste?
 In December of 1872, the crew of a ship

 called the Dei Gratia came upon the ship the Marie Celeste in the middle